dhongu/deltatech/deltatech_restricted_access/README.rst

 |badge1| |badge2| |badge3|

--  Adds the technical rights "Edit sensible data" , those rights will be required to

-   -  edit cost methods in product category
-   -  edit the name of locations
-   -  edit the name of UOMs
+Features:

+-  Add "Edit sensible data" on the permission page to allow editing of of the name for the product category, stock location and uom.

 **Table of contents**